eputnam77/GovDocVerify/README.md

 ```
 from the project root, or always use `poetry run ...` if using Poetry.

+If you encounter a build error like `invalid command 'bdist_wheel'`, ensure the
+`wheel` package is installed.
+This dependency is listed in `requirements.txt`.

 ---

 ## Development Tools & Best Practices